-When navigating around objects, the screen reader reads the type of object and the object's title (if it has one).
-The screen reader also reads a description of that object (alt text) if it's provided by the report author.
+When readers navigate around objects, the screen reader reads the type of object and the object's title if the object has one.
+The screen reader also reads a description of that object, the alt text, if it's provided by the report author.

 You can press Alt + Shift + F11 to present an accessible version of the Show data window.
-This window lets you explore the data used in the visual in an HTML table, using the same keyboard shortcuts you normally use with your screen reader.
+This window lets you explore the data used in the visual in an HTML table by using the same keyboard shortcuts you normally use with your screen reader.

-The Show data feature is an HTML table that is only accessible to a screen reader through this keyboard shortcut.
-If you open Show data from the option in the visual header, a table that is not screen reader compatible is displayed.
+The Show data feature is an HTML table that's only accessible to a screen reader through this keyboard shortcut.
+If you open Show data from the option in the visual header, a table that's not screen reader compatible is displayed.
 When using Show data through keyboard shortcuts, turn on scan mode to take advantage of all the hot keys your screen reader provides.